bettiolo/js-development-slides/oo-js.md

 ### Closures

-A closure is a special kind of object that combines two things: a function, and the environment in which that function was created.
-The environment consists of any local variables that were in-scope at the time that the closure was created.

-### Closures

 Changing the variables in the outer scope of one closure does not affect the other because each closure has it's own copy of the context.

 ![](screenshots/closure-output.png)